stefan-reich/LinuxProcessSizeDetector/README.md

 # LinuxProcessSizeDetector
 This class fixes a bug in Linux's process size reporting when using Java's [ZGC](https://mail.openjdk.java.net/pipermail/zgc-dev/2019-October/000747.html) collector.

+An alternative is to use the PSS value from /proc/*/smaps_rollup which exists on newer kernels.

+TODO: [ZGC's address ranges may change](https://mail.openjdk.java.net/pipermail/zgc-dev/2019-October/000753.html) according to Per Liden which may break the output.

 # Usage

 First, make sure you are on 64 Bit Linux ([function for that](http://code.botcompany.de/1025550)).